samueloikarinen-ai/banking-tycoon/README.md

 Customers gain interest from deposited money.

-Take loans from central bank
+Take loans from central bank.

 Run the game with a .bat file